-- Cut Spending, Earn More and funnel a high percentage at the start, then spend a higher percentage of subsequent increment
+- Cut Spending, Earn More and funnel a high percentage of take home income at the start, then spend a higher percentage of subsequent income increments

 - Cut Spending , Earn More and funnel a small percentage of take home income at the start to your Wealth Machine, then ALSO put a higher percentage of subsequent income increments

 The difficulty for most to do (1) is that cost of living might be high and large spending takes place at the start.
 (2) will be more applicable for them.
 (1) Work well for singles.